George Turner (rugby union)

-George Edward Turner (born 8 October 1992) is a Scottish international rugby union player who plays hooker for Pro14 team Glasgow Warriors.
+George Edward Turner (born 8 October 1992) is a Scottish professional rugby union player who plays as a hooker for Prem Rugby club Harlequins, and for the Scotland national team.

 Club career

 Turner was drafted to Currie in the Scottish Premiership for the 2017-18 season.

 Turner was drafted to Ayr in the Scottish Premiership for the 2018-19 season.

 Turner made his Edinburgh Rugby debut off the bench in October 2014.

 On 27 July 2017 it was announced that Turner would be joining Glasgow Warriors on loan for the season 2017-18.

 Turner played his first match for the Warriors on 25 August 2017 coming on as a substitute against Dragons in a 40-23 away win.

+On 11 June 2024, after several seasons at Glasgow, Turner would depart the club to move to Japan to join Kobelco Kobe Steelers in the Japan Rugby League One competition for the 2024-25 season.

+On 23 May 2025, Turner would return to the UK to sign for English club Harlequins in the Premiership Rugby from the 2025–26 season.
+In September 2025, he made his debut for the club as a replacement against Leicester Tigers in the Premiership Rugby Cup.
+In October 2025, he scored his first try for the club during a 52–14 victory in the league against Newcastle Red Bulls.

 International career

 Turner received his first call up to the senior Scotland squad on 22 February 2016 for the 2016 Six Nations Championship.
 However he was replaced in the squad by Fraser Brown on 7 March 2016.

 Turner made his international debut from the bench in November 2017 as Scotland opened their Autumn International series with a 44-38 victory over Samoa.

 In June 2018 Turner was selected for Scotland's summer tour of the Americas, and achieved the unusual feat for a hooker of scoring a hat-trick in the victory over Canada.
+In 2023 Turner was selected in the 33 player squad for the 2023 Rugby World Cup in France.

+In October 2025, he was selected for the 2025 Autumn Nations Series.